tony-sensei/DropletsDetection/README.md

 ### 4. Droplet Tracking

 Use the `tracking.py` script to track the droplets.
-You may need to modify the code based on different file paths.
+You may need to modify the code based on different file paths, and tuning confidence_threshold and max_age for getting better performance for difference circumstances.

 Command to run the script:
 ```bash